Moulton, Northamptonshire

 Moulton is a large village in West Northamptonshire.
 The population of the civil parish at the 2021 Census was 5,491.

 Moulton Parish Council won the Local Council Award Scheme Gold in 2024.

 History

 Toponymy

-Moulton is recorded variously as Multone, Moltone, and Muletone in the Domesday Book, which evolved to Multon (Note: The dropping of 'e' in place names was common around this time.) and then later and finally to Moulton.
-In the title page to the earliest parish registers, it is spelt as Moulton, and similarly in the 1773 inclosure award of Moulton fields.
+Moulton is recorded variously as Multone, Moltone, and Muletone in the Domesday Book, which evolved to Multon (Note: The dropping of 'e' in place names was common around this time.) and then later and finally to Moulton, around the late 18th century.
+It's possible that the developed spelling of Moulton was locally used much earlier, around the 16th century; for in the handwritten title-page to the first parish register book - the first entry therein being on the 4th of January 1565 - it is spelled as Moulton.

 The name is Anglo-Saxon, and is thought to derive from 'village/settlement by the mill' or perhaps 'mule farm', although the latter is less likely.

 Thorplands, nearby, is of Old Norse descent, and means 'village/hamlet lands'.

 Education

 There are many pre-school facilities in the village including playgroups and nurseries.
 Primary education in the village is provided by Moulton Primary School, although it is not uncommon for children to attend other primary schools in the local area, for example Overstone, Pitsford or Parklands primary schools.

 Moulton School and Science College is a comprehensive school providing education for 11- to 18-year-olds, not only to those from Moulton but also to students from the surrounding villages - primarily Brixworth, Walgrave, and Overstone.

 Moulton is home to Moulton College, an agricultural and trade orientated college.